Romalu86/RESTool/README.md

-# RESTool
-RESTool v1.3 by romalu86
+# RESTool 1.3 by romalu86

+**Changelist:**
+- Added support: Alien Shooter 2 - New era, Alien Shooter 2 - Reloaded (Mobile), Zombie Shooter 2 (NonSteam), Objects Extended Project.
+- Tested and confirmed support for: Alien Shooter 1 - Last Hope (Mobile), Zombie Shooter 1 (NonSteam), Alien Shooter 2 - Vengeance, Alien Shooter 2 - TD (Mobile), Alien Shooter 2 - The Legend (Mobile).

-List of games with which the program works at the moment:
+**List of games with which the program works:**

-- Games on the engine AS1\ZS1:
+**Games on the engine AS1\ZS1:**
-Alien Shooter (PC NonSteam);
+- Alien Shooter (PC NonSteam),
-Alien Shooter (Steam);
+- Alien Shooter (Steam),
-Alien Shooter - Last Hope (Steam\Mobile);
+- Alien Shooter - Last Hope (Steam\Mobile),
-Alien Shooter - Lost World (Theseus Mobile);
+- Alien Shooter - Lost World (Theseus Mobile),
-Alien Shooter - World (Mobile);
+- Alien Shooter - World (Mobile),
-Alien Shooter - Revisited;
+- Alien Shooter - Revisited,
-Theseus (PC);
+- Theseus (PC),
-Zombie Shooter 1 (PC Steam & NonSteam);
+- Zombie Shooter 1 (PC Steam & NonSteam),
-Zombie Shooter 1 (Mobile).
+- Zombie Shooter 1 (Mobile).

-- Games on the engine AS2\ZS2:
+**Games on the engine AS2\ZS2:**
-Alien Shooter - Revisited;
+- Alien Shooter - Revisited,
-Alien Shooter 2 - Gold;
+- Alien Shooter 2 - Gold,
-Alien Shooter 2 - Vengeance;
+- Alien Shooter 2 - Vengeance,
-Alien Shooter 2 - Reloaded;
+- Alien Shooter 2 - Reloaded,
-Alien Shooter 2 - Conscription;
+- Alien Shooter 2 - Conscription,
-Alien Shooter 2 - The Legend (Steam\Mobile);
+- Alien Shooter 2 - The Legend (Steam\Mobile),
-Alien Shooter 2 - Tower Defence (Steam\Mobile);
+- Alien Shooter 2 - Tower Defence (Steam\Mobile),
-Alien Shooter 2 - Reloaded (Mobile);
+- Alien Shooter 2 - Reloaded (Mobile),
-Alien Shooter 2 - New Era (Steam);
+- Alien Shooter 2 - New Era (Steam),
-Zombie Shooter 2 (Steam\NonSteam);
+- Zombie Shooter 2 (Steam\NonSteam),
-Objects Extended Project.
+- Objects Extended Project.

-How to use?
+**How to use?**

-The program currently works through the console.
+The program works through the console.
 For unpacking, you need to create a bat file.
 Its structure consists of three variables.

 example: RESTool objects.res as1pad

 The archive includes demo bat files, and RES files for testing.
 The specified objects.res file must be located on the path specified in the batch file or in the same folder with the program if the path is not specified.
 After Bat File completes the work, 4 files will appear in the folder: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini

-File modes list:
+**File modes list:**

-"as1pad" - works with Alien Shooter 1 Steam, Alien Shooter 1 Last Hope (Steam & Mobile), Alien Shooter - Lost World (Theseus Mobile)
+- as1pad - works with Alien Shooter 1 Steam, Alien Shooter 1 Last Hope (Steam & Mobile), Alien Shooter - Lost World (Theseus Mobile)

-"as1nopad" - works with Alien Shooter 1 - Old (NonSteam)
+- as1nopad - works with Alien Shooter 1 - Old (NonSteam)

-"theseus" - works with Theseus
+- theseus - works with Theseus

-"as1mobile" - works with Alien Shooter 1 - World (Mobile)
+- as1mobile - works with Alien Shooter 1 - World (Mobile)

-"zs1" - works with Zombie Shooter 1
+- zs1 - works with Zombie Shooter 1

-"zs1mobile" - works with Zombie Shooter 1
+- zs1mobile - works with Zombie Shooter 1

-"as2original" - works with Gold and Vengeance editions
+- as2original - works with Gold and Vengeance editions

-"as2addons" - works with Reloaded, Conscription
+- as2addons - works with Reloaded, Conscription

-"zs2nonpad" - works with Zombie Shooter 2 (Steam)
+- zs2nonpad - works with Zombie Shooter 2 (Steam)

-"zs2pad" - works with Zombie Shooter 2 (NonSteam)
+- zs2pad - works with Zombie Shooter 2 (NonSteam)

-"asr" - works with Alien Shooter Revisited
+- asr - works with Alien Shooter Revisited

-"as2legend" - works with Alien Shooter 2 Legend & TD (Steam\Mobile)
+- as2legend - works with Alien Shooter 2 Legend & TD (Steam\Mobile)

-"as2legendpad" - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)
+- as2legendpad - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)

-"oe" - works with Objects Extended Project
+- oe - works with Objects Extended Project

-"oe1105" - works with Objects Extended Project (Old Versions)
+- oe1105 - works with Objects Extended Project (Old Versions)

-thx ermaccer for original c++ project.
-Many things helped to release this program much faster.